-A 1" female NPT drain connection is supplied on the end of the condensate pan, with an alternative connection on the bottom of the pan.
-An extrnal trap must be installed for proper condensate drainage.
+A 3/4" female NPT drain connection is supplied on the end of the unit and bottom of the drain pan for condensate piping.
+An external trap must be installed for proper condensate drainage.
+Hand tighten drain fitting to the drain connection.